Digital-Innovation-Lab/dhpress/README.md

 Thus, building DH Press on top of the WordPress CMS results in a truly sustainable, open-source, and extensible toolkit that can be used and re-used across the globe.

+For DH Press version 2.0 and earlier, see https://github.com/jehope/dhpress

 == Installation ==

 1. Rename folder to 'dhpress'